Nessim Znaien

 Keynote Opening Panel: ‚Queer, Feminist, and Relational Perspectives on Time and Temporality‘

-Speakers: Emma Pritchard, University of Oxford; Alvaro Okura, State University of Londrina (UEL/Brazil); Juliana González Villamizar, Giessen University Moderated by Prof. Susanne Buckley-Zistel Postcolonial Hierarchies in Peace & Conflict Network and one of its member-institutions, Center for Conflict Studies at Philipps University Marburg, is hosting an Opening Panel on ‚Queer, Feminist, and Relational Perspectives on Time and Temporality.‘ The […]
+https://youtu.be/Z31ciXvLWmU?si=ZHZITKGp67ULspnQ Speakers: Emma Pritchard, University of Oxford; Alvaro Okura, State University of Londrina (UEL/Brazil); Juliana González Villamizar, Giessen University Moderated by Prof. Susanne Buckley-Zistel Postcolonial Hierarchies in Peace & Conflict Network and one of its member-institutions, Center for Conflict Studies at Philipps University Marburg, is hosting an Opening Panel on ‚Queer, Feminist, and Relational Perspectives on Time and Temporality.‘ […]

 Public Lecture by Prof. Manuela Boatcă, „We Have Never Been Postcolonial.
 Notes on Theoretically (In)Convenient Times“

-With an introduction by Prof. Annika Oettler and Prof. Susanne Buckley-Zistel.
+https://youtu.be/OOmTPyWU-M4?si=dloKLnU9ScWzcSYW With an introduction by Prof. Annika Oettler and Prof. Susanne Buckley-Zistel.
 Postcolonial Hierarchies in Peace & Conflict Network and one of its member-institutions, Center for Conflict Studies at Philipps University Marburg is hosting a Public Lecture by Prof. Manuela Boatcă, „We Have Never Been Postcolonial.
-Notes on Theoretically (In)Convenient Times.“ The event is held as part of the […]
+Notes on Theoretically (In)Convenient Times.“ The event is held as part of […]

 Handbook on Peace and Conflict Studies: Perspectives from the Global South